 Audits are not free.
 A course taken for audit costs the same as a course taken for credit.
 If students are not paying full-time fees, they will be assessed per-credit fees for an audit course.

-Information about submitting a formal request to audit a class can be found at the course change request on the Registrar’s Office website.
-The course is offered only on a space available basis with approvals of both the instructor of the course and the Academic Dean’s Office in the School of Business.
+Information about submitting a formal request to audit a class can be found in this KnowledgeBase document from the Office of the Registrar.
+The course is offered only on a space-available basis with approvals of both the instructor of the course and the Academic Dean’s Office in the School of Business.

 Repeating a Course